Permissionless-Software-Foundation/p2wdb-pinning-service/README.md

 This IPFS pinning service is an extension to the [P2WDB](https://github.com/Permissionless-Software-Foundation/ipfs-p2wdb-service) service.
 It uses the webhook feature of P2WDB to monitor for entries that instruct it to pin a content ID (CID) that represents a file on IPFS.
 The same IPFS node the runs P2WDB also pins the CID.

 Pinning fees are paid in [PSF tokens](https://psfoundation.cash).
-The price of pinning files is set by the [PSF Minting Council](https://psfoundation.info).
-The fee is currently set at a rate of:
+The price of pinning files is set by the [PSF Minting Council](https://psfoundation.info/governance#the-minting-council).
+The fee is currently set at a rate of around:
 - $0.01 USD per megabyte

-Like data on the P2WDB, they slowly fall off the network after a year.
+Like data on the P2WDB, pinned data falls off the network after a year.
 So data is guaranteed to be pinned by nodes on the network for at least one year.

 ## Usage